 The ICaP Showcase at the URC gives you the opportunity to:

 - Network with other undergraduate leaders

-Many members of the Purdue community, including university deans, department heads, professors, graduate and undergraduate students, and even President Daniels attend the Showcase!
+Many members of the Purdue community, including deans, department heads, professors, graduate and undergraduate students, and even President Daniels, attend the URC.
 Sharing your work in this forum provides you the opportunity to network with these individuals and to professionally share your research and writing, skills that will be important to you both in your future courses at Purdue and in your future careers.
-Also, cash prizes will be awarded for the winning posters in 10 categories!

 In which categories can I submit my poster?